-23 Relinquishment
+23. Relinquishment

-23.1 Overview 23.1.1 The relinquishment of any Footprints (i.e. a reduction of the space supplied to the Access Seeker as part of the UCLL and UCLF Colocation Service) must be included in the Access Seeker's UCLL and UCLF Co-location Forecast as a change to existing Footprints.
-23.1.2 Any relinquishment Order must be made using OO&T in the same way as a Preliminary Order.
-Details on placing Orders using OO&T are set out in the Chorus document "OO&T User Guide" (reference ASD-001).
-23.1.3 The relinquishment date for a Footprint will be six months from the date Chorus receives a relinquishment Order in relation to that Footprint (or less by agreement).
-23.1.4 The Access Seeker is required to remove all the Access Seeker Equipment from within any relinquished Footprints and all the Access Seeker Equipment no longer required at the Exchange by the relinquishment date.
-23.1.5 The Access Seeker must liaise with Chorus' co-location project manager in relation to its relinquishment and may require a Permit to Work in order to remove the Access Seeker Equipment.
-23.1.6 The Access Seeker's liability for the ongoing Charge in relation to its occupation of a relinquished Footprint will cease from the later of: (a) the relinquishment date; and (b) the date Chorus is satisfied that all the Access Seeker Equipment has been removed and any reinstatement obligations under the Access Terms have been met.
-23.1.7 Chorus will use all reasonable endeavours to inspect the Chorus Exchange for the purpose of satisfying itself under clause 23.1.6(b) as soon as practicable after the Access Seeker requests it to do so.
-23.1.8 If the Access Seeker fails to remove the Access Seeker Equipment within 10 Working Days from the relinquishment date, Chorus will use all reasonable endeavours to give the Access Seeker Notice of Chorus' rights under the Access Terms.
-23.1.9 If the Access Seeker has not removed the Access Seeker Equipment within 40 Working Days from the relinquishment date, Chorus will be entitled to treat the Access Seeker equipment as its own and may retain or dispose of it as Chorus sees fit.
-23.1.10 The Access Seeker will remain liable for all Charges up to the date all of the Access Seeker Equipment has been removed.
+23.1 Overview 23.1.1 suppl must elinquishment of any Footprints (i.e. a reduction of the space lied to the Access Seeker as part of the UCLF Co-location Service) be included in the Access Seeker's UCLF Co-location Forecast as a ge to existing Footprints.
+23.1.2 as a F relinquishment Order must be made using OO&T in the same way Preliminary Order.
+Details on placing Orders using OO&T are set In the Chorus document "OO&T User Guide" (reference ASD-001).
+23.1.3 date elinquishment date for a Footprint will be six months from the Chorus receives a relinquishment Order in relation to that print (or less by agreement).
+23.1.4 Equip Seeke Access Seeker is required to remove all the Access Seeker oment from within any relinquished Footprints and all the Access er Equipment no longer required at the Exchange by the quishment date.
+23.1.5 in rel Access Seeker must liaise with Chorus' co-location project manager ation to its relinquishment and may require a Permit to Work in r to remove the Access Seeker Equipment.
+23.1.6 Access Seeker's liability for the ongoing Charge in relation to its pation of a relinquished Footprint will cease from the later of: (a) the relinquishment date; and (b) the date Chorus is satisfied that all the Access Seeker Equipment has been removed and any reinstatement obligations under the Access Terms have been met.
+23.1.7 Excha us will use all reasonable endeavours to inspect the Chorus ange for the purpose of satisfying itself under clause 23.1.6(b) as as practicable after the Access Seeker requests it to do so.
+23.1.8 withi all re Access Seeker fails to remove the Access Seeker Equipment n 10 Working Days from the relinquishment date, Chorus will use asonable endeavours to give the Access Seeker Notice of Chorus' s under the Access Terms.
+23.1.9 withi entitl Access Seeker has not removed the Access Seeker Equipment n 40 Working Days from the relinquishment date, Chorus will be led to treat the Access Seeker equipment as its own and may retain spose of it as Chorus sees fit.
+23.1.10 Access Seeker will remain liable for all Charges up to the date all of Access Seeker Equipment has been removed.